ciphrxx/python-ip-monitor/README.md

-This tool can help you quickly detect if your system connects to specific IP addresses — which can be useful for spotting unwanted connections, testing software behavior, or tracking outbound traffic during security analysis.
+This tool can help you quickly detect if your system connects to specific IP addresses, which can be useful for spotting unwanted connections, testing software behavior, or tracking outbound traffic during security analysis.
 It's not a full firewall, but a lightweight monitoring script that gives you better visibility into your system’s network activity.
 Ideal for students, ethical hackers, or anyone learning how to apply Python in real-world cybersecurity scenarios.